 Keep Cool & Beat the Heat

-Hanna Park Beach & Splash Park Hanna Park offers SO much to do, at a really low price.
+Hanna Park Beach & Splash Park: Hanna Park offers SO much to do, at a really low price.
 You can hit up the beach, go kayaking, hike some nature trails, go camping… it’s fantastic!
-The splash park is currently under renovation, but should be open later in the summer.
+The splash park is currently under renovation, with an estimated completion of Summer 2021.

 Head to a Museum